Tsardines/computer-crafter/README.md

 #### _Register & Login_
   - Both will look very similar
-    - Large picture of something computer-y (both pages will have a different image)
-    - Right next to it, a registration/login form (username and password) with a submit button
+  - Registration/login form (email and password) with a submit button

 #### _Profile and Parts List_
   - The top, below the navbar, will say something like "Here's your list:"